AAG IT Services Managed Services Terms & Conditions

 5.8 If a client is covered under 24/7/365 support by AIS as stipulated in the Service Terms and an out of hours site visit is requested by the client or determined by AIS that a site visit is recommended then the client is responsible for ensuring and confirms that all appropriate access and all insurances, health and safety requirements have been met, according to all current and any updated legislations to English Laws in return AIS agrees to adopt all of the clients processes and procedures while on the clients site.
 If the out of hours site visit was prevented due to means out of AAG’s control caused directly by the client, then AIS may seek financial reimbursements.
 If this occurs an out of hours charge may apply, the rate of this can be found on AAG’s Service Catalogue, which can be updated at the discretion of AAG.

 6.1 The Client shall pay the Charges set out in the Order(s) and otherwise arising pursuant to the provisions herein in accordance with the payment terms set out herein.
-AIS reserves the right to increase the Charges on each anniversary of Acceptance of the Order and will give at least 30 days’ written notice of any such intention, this does not include Engineering Day rates.
+AIS reserves the right to increase the Charges and will give at least 30 days’ written notice of any such intention.

 6.2 AIS will issue invoices to the Client in accordance with the terms set out in the Service Agreement document.